celesteck/cse15l-lab-reports/lab-report-4-week-8.md

 However, this is what error we get when we run a junit test on my implementation:
 - it `**FAILED**`
 ![image](https://user-images.githubusercontent.com/100736576/169719583-e9a11299-105a-4e43-9b3e-220bc1d87a6a.png)
+1. In order to fix make my program produce the correct output, I think that it would take less than 10 lines of code.
+I could simply add an if statement to check for characters that preceed the `opening bracket` character, specifically for the " ` " character.
+If it is there, it will go to the next opening bracket and not return this link.

 This is what we get when we run a junit test on the *other* implementation:
 - it `**PASSED**`